euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

   these approaches aims for integration with Jython.
 In contrast to that, JyNI is entirely based on Jython and its runtime.

-* Ironclad ([ICLD]_) is a JyNI-equivalent approach for IronPython.
+* Ironclad ([ICLD]_) is a JyNI-equivalent approach for IronPython ([IRPY]_).

 * PyMetabiosis ([PMB]_) provides C extension support in PyPy to some extent by embedding the CPython interpreter.
 So its approach is comparable to [JEP]_ and [JPY]_.

-* [CPYEXT]_ refers to PyPy's in-house (incomplete) C extension API support.
+* [CPYEXT]_ refers to [PyPy]_'s in-house (incomplete) C extension API support.
+The approach differs from [JyNI]_ by requiring recompilation and sometimes adjustments of the extensions using PyPy-specific headers [#noteCPYEXT]_.

+.. [#noteCPYEXT] This yields advantages and disadvantages compared to JyNI; discussing these is out of scope for this work.

 None of the named approaches reached a sufficient level of functionality/compatibility, at least not for current language versions (some of them used to work to some extend, but became unmaintained).
 In the Python ecosystem the C extension API has been an ongoing issue since its beginning.
 PyPy famously has been encouraging developers to favor CFFI over C extension API, as it is the only existing approach that has been designed to be well portable to other Python implementations.
-However, even if this effort would work out, there would be so many legacy extensions around that a serious move to CFFI won't be done in foreseeable future.
+However, even if this effort would work out, there would be so many legacy extensions around that a serious move to CFFI won't be done in foreseeable future [#noteCFFI]_.

+.. [#noteCFFI] Our plan is to support the CPython-variant of CFFI in JyNI as an alternative to the ideal approach of a direct port.
+Creating a true Jython version of CFFI would be a distinct project and was partly done based on [JNR]_/JFFI.

 For some of these projects JyNI's GC-approach might be a relevant inspiration, as they face the same problem if it comes to native extensions.
 There are even vague considerations for CPython to switch to mark-and-sweep-based GC one day to enable a GIL-free version (c.f.
 [PY3_PL15]_).
 Background here is the fact that reference-counting-based garbage collection is the main reason why CPython needs a GIL: Current reference counters are not atomic and switching to atomic reference counters yields insufficient performance.
 In context of a mark-and-sweep-based garbage collection in a future CPython the JyNI GC-approach could be potentially adopted to support legacy extensions and provide a smooth migration path.